Julian-Mostbauer/TrojanLetter/README.md

 file, such as an image or a video, and can also extract hidden messages from such files.
 It does not simply insert them into the container file, but also encrypts them based on the given key and choose encryption algorithm.

+### Why "TrojanLetter"?

+The name comes from the "[Trojan Horse](https://en.wikipedia.org/wiki/Trojan_Horse)".
+A seemingly normal everyday file (the wooden horse) hides a secret message or file.
+The tool allows you to send messages that are not easily detectable by casual observers, as they are hidden within container files.
+This can be useful for privacy-conscious individuals or anyone who needs to communicate sensitive information without drawing attention.
 ---

 ## Features